jeremy-p-mann/writing/docs/source/math/category_theory/categories_rbm.rst

 .. math::
    \mathcal{D}

 .. note::

     Our discussion below can be augmented to include finite collections of datatypes without much difficulty.

-Every table has a primary key, "index", which we model as a finite set:
+Every table has an  "index", which we model as a finite set:

    .. math::
       I \in \mathrm{Set}